CONTENTS

 Web Crawler

-Problem: Implement a multithreaded web crawler using a threading pool that, given a root domain, crawls and collects all URLs under it.
-You are required to write the relevant code.
-In addition, explain how to use asyncio to improve the crawler’s efficiency, and analyze the impact of Python’s GIL (Global Interpreter Lock) on memory contention between multiprocessing and multithreading in this scenario.
+Implement a multithreaded web crawler using a threading pool that, given a root domain, crawls and collects all URLs under it.
+The task also requires writing the relevant code, explaining how asyncio can be used to improve the crawler’s efficiency, and analyzing the impact of Python’s GIL (Global Interpreter Lock) on memory contention between multiprocessing and multithreading in this scenario.

 Concurrency Perspective:

-On the other hand, asyncio’s coroutine-based asynchronous programming model enables efficient scheduling of a large number of I/O operations within a single thread through an event loop, reducing the overhead of thread/process switching.
-This makes it well-suited for I/O-intensive high-concurrency crawling, greatly improving throughput while avoiding GIL-related memory contention.
+Asyncio’s coroutine-based asynchronous programming model enables efficient scheduling of a large number of I/O operations within a single thread through an event loop, reducing the overhead of thread and process switching.
+This approach is well-suited for I/O-intensive, high-concurrency crawling, greatly improving throughput while avoiding GIL-related memory contention.

-Additionally, the threading pool itself involves concurrency management.
-Properly configuring pool size and parameters allows you to leverage multithreading’s advantages while preventing resource exhaustion caused by creating too many threads, thereby further optimizing the crawler’s concurrent performance.
+The threading pool itself involves concurrency management.
+Properly configuring pool size and parameters allows efficient use of multithreading while preventing resource exhaustion caused by excessive thread creation, further optimizing the crawler’s concurrent performance.

 Parallel Processing

-Problem: Design and implement a parallel word segmentation system to efficiently process large-scale datasets.
-The system should use multiprocessing/ multithreading to split data blocks in parallel, design a mechanism for task distribution and result merging, and explain how to avoid resource contention (such as shared memory conflicts) between processes/threads to ensure accuracy and integrity of the segmentation results.
+Design and implement a parallel word segmentation system to efficiently process large-scale datasets.
+The system should use multiprocessing or multithreading to split data blocks in parallel, include a mechanism for task distribution and result merging, and explain how to avoid resource contention, such as shared memory conflicts, between processes or threads to ensure accuracy and integrity of the segmentation results.

 Concurrency Perspective:

-The core of this system is to use concurrent computation to overcome the performance bottleneck of single-threaded processing on massive datasets.
-Multiprocessing/multithreading can parallelize the splitting of data blocks across multiple compute units, significantly increasing segmentation throughput.
+The core of this system is the use of concurrent computation to overcome the performance bottleneck of single-threaded processing on massive datasets.
+Multiprocessing or multithreading enables parallel splitting of data blocks across multiple compute units, significantly increasing segmentation throughput.
 However, concurrency introduces challenges of resource contention.
-If processes/threads share data storage, read-write conflicts may occur.
-Synchronization mechanisms such as inter-process communication (queues), thread locks, or lock-free data structures (e.g., atomic operations) are needed to avoid inconsistent results.
+When processes or threads share data storage, read-write conflicts may occur.
+Synchronization mechanisms such as inter-process communication (queues), thread locks, or lock-free data structures are required to prevent inconsistent results.

-Furthermore, a well-designed task distribution strategy—such as evenly splitting data by volume—can prevent workload imbalance, where some processes/threads are overloaded while others remain idle.
-This ensures more efficient concurrent processing, making the system better suited for large-scale dataset requirements.
+A well-designed task distribution strategy, for instance evenly splitting data by volume, further prevents workload imbalance and ensures that no process or thread is overloaded while others remain idle.
+This approach enables more efficient concurrent processing and makes the system better suited for large-scale dataset requirements.

-You can also use LeetCode to practice concurrency interview questions, since Anthropic interviews may include problems that are directly from LeetCode or variations of them.
+I also used LeetCode to practice concurrency interview questions, since some problems in my Anthropic interview were taken directly from LeetCode or were variations of them.

 Anthropic Concurrency System Design Interview Questions